Someone paying for their Tesco shop

 12 Aug 2019

 As a limited company, your business is liable to pay Corporation Tax on its annual profits.
-Fortunately, there are many different ways to reduce your tax bill, so it’s important to be aware of all the different types of tax relief available.
+Fortunately, there are many different ways to reduce corporation tax, by being aware of all the different types of tax relief available.

 This article provides a brief guide to allowable business expenses you can claim, as well as tax-efficient ways to maximise capital allowances, invest in research or employee benefits, and take money from the business.